neuppl/CS7470-Fall23/resources.md

 resources (mostly textbooks) for filling in background in these areas.
 Most of these are books on my bookshelf.

+There are a few textbooks on probabilistic programming that I recommend:

+* {% reference barthe2020foundations %}
+  - This book is open-access and available [here](https://www.cambridge.org/core/books/foundations-of-probabilistic-programming/819623B1B5B33836476618AC0621F0EE)
+  - It is very programming-languages oriented -- it has nice chapters on semantics, program logics for couplings, etc.
+* {% reference van2018introduction %}
+  - This book is very statistical machine-learing oriented, and focuses heavily on inference.

 ## Programming Languages

 * Good introductory texts: